-The fact that the EA allows bitless bridles for showjumping and cross-country makes it pretty obvious that they do not think riding bitless is dangerous.
-These are two of the most dangerous horse sports.
-The more sedate events such as dressage and hacking where the horses are in a small area and not going over any obstacles must be done with a bit.
-This shows that what we are dealing with is an old fashioned, archaic mentality of complete power and domination of horses using pain and an unwillingness to embrace kinder, more humane options now that they are available.
-This unwillingness is difficult to understand but perhaps reflects how far we still have to travel as a species to become more evolved and kind to our fellow creatures and ourselves.
+The fact that the EA allows bitless bridles for showjumping and cross-country implies they don't think riding bitless is dangerous as these are two of the most dangerous horse sports available.
+The more sedate events such as dressage and hacking, where the horses are in a small area and not going over obstacles, must be done with a bit.
+This suggests that tradition is the main opponent and an outdated mentality of domination over horses using pain.

 The recent rule passed by the Dutch to allow bitless riders to compete against bitted in dressage is fantastic.
 Follow this link to learn more about the recent rule changes in the Netherlands. http://www.dressage-international.com/?p=16420

-South Africa is the first country in the world to allow bitless bridles at shows.
+South Africa is the first in the world to allow bitless bridles at shows.

 Below is a link for a letter written by Dr Robert Cook to the USEF (the main equine body in the USA) which includes some awesome letters by prominent equine scientists of our day.
 Dr Dwight Bennett (US equine bitting expert) who wrote a scientific book about bits, now endorses bitless bridles!
 And a fantastic letter written by the Presidential Council of the International Society of Equitation Science (ISES) fully requesting that the USEF endorse cross-under bitless bridles.
 This letter is signed by Dr Andrew McLean (Australian Institute of Equine Behaviour), Prof. Natalie Waran and Prof. Paul McGreevy (author of numerous books on equine behaviour)!
 This is ground-breaking stuff, it really is happening. http://www.bitlessbridle.com/RuleChangeProposal092313.pdf

 The other option is to compete Hors Concurs.
-Riding hor concours at a dressage competition means you are not actually competing.
+Riding hors concours at a dressage competition means you are not actually competing.
 You will still pay an entry fee, receive a number and be judged by the judge (so you get your feedback), however you will not be considered for placings.
-This is a great way to get out there and enjoy yourself and your horse and to show the judges how well horses can go in a bitless bridle.
+This is a great way to get out there and enjoy yourself and your horse and to show the judges and other riders how well horses can go in a bitless bridle.